sig-gis/SEPAL-CEO/docs_OpenMRV/SEPALClassification.rst

 ===============================

 1. In the **Process** menu, click the green plus symbol and select **Classification.**
-2. Add the Amazon optical mosaic for classification (see the tutorial on OpenMRV named "Mosaic generation with SEPAL" under Pre-processing).
+2. Add the Amazon optical mosaic for classification (see the tutorial on OpenMRV under process "Pre-processing" and tool "SEPAL.
+If you haven't gone through this tutorial, the Amazon mosaic is available as a GEE asset, ID: users/openmrv/Module2_Amazon).

   a.
 Click **+ Add** and choose either **Saved Sepal Recipe** or **Earth Engine Asset** (recommended).